rdkcentral/Thunder/Source/WPEFramework/doc/ControllerPlugin.md

 <a name="property.proxies"></a>
 ## *proxies [<sup>property</sup>](#head.Properties)*

-Provides access to the provides details of a proxy.
+Provides access to the proxies list.

 > This property is **read-only**.